sunqiuming526/CS5610-MRW-React-Client/README.md

 Use IMDb rest API: https://rapidapi.com/apidojo/api/imdb8/endpoints.

-Get the general movie information by the movie title.
+Get the general movie information using the movie title as the parameter.

 General movie information includes the rating, release date, genre, directors and movie image.